DBerchelmann/employee-classification/README.md

 In here, you will find expanded information on this project including goals, how I will be working through the pipeline and a data dictionary to help offer more insight to the variables that are being used.

+**** Regarding ethnicity information in this data set.
+The City follows EEOC requirements by obtaining the race/ethnicity information from employees through voluntary reporting (self identification) or from visual surveys of its workforce.
+Therefore, the City cannot guarantee the complete accuracy of this information.* (from data.world in regards to the information in this data set)****

 -------------------
 <h3><u>The Goal</u></h3>